Software Engineer · Full-Stack · End-to-End Ownership

 AI ranks the options and explains each position in plain language.
 You decide.

-Tier Two / Precision-Ag Platform · Web + Mobile
+Selected Work / Precision-Ag Platform · Web + Mobile

 Flora — Santos Lab